 ● Red: Red in Hebrew is אדום (pronounced: ah-dom), and it can be used in many different contexts.
 One of them is the national version of the Red Cross, which is called the מגן דוד אדום (pronounced: Mah-ghen Dah-vid Ah-Dom).
 We hope you don’t have to use this last one, and that, instead, you relate this color to the nose of a ליצן (can you figure out what this word means?).

 ● Yellow: Yellow in Hebrew is צהוב (pronounced: tzah-hov).
 This color can also be used for many things.
 Do you remember when we talked about Israeli street food?
-Well, there is one sauce/topping that you can add almost to any Israeli delight and it’s called “Amba”.
+Well, there is one sauce/topping that you can add almost to any Israeli delight, and it’s called “Amba.”
 Know how to recognize it?
 Very simple!
 The צהוב one!

-● White: White in Hebrew is לבן (pronounced: lah-vahn), and together with כחול, constitute most of the Israeli symbols.
-This word can be found in many symbols, flags, and events.
+There are actually a number of fun activities related to this color in Israel!
 If you want another tip for something to do while in Tel Aviv, “לילה לבן” is a cultural night you want to experience at least once in your life!

-● Black: Black in Hebrew is שחור (pronounced: shah-chor), and as you already know, it is the color of the t-shirt that’s going to help you look thin forever (not recommended for the hottest days of the summer).
+● Black: Black in Hebrew is שחור (pronounced: shah-chor), and as you already know, it is the color of clothes that help you look slim and trim! (not recommended for the hottest days of the summer).